emanuelen5/vartarvipavag/README.md

 ## 👫 About Us

-We (Sara and Ersamus) interrailing 2025 and wanted to play around with different vibe coding tools for learning purposes, so created this not-too-useful app for our friends and families to follow our trip!
+We (Sara and Erasmus) are going interrailing 2025 and wanted to play around with different vibe coding tools for learning purposes, so created this not-too-useful app for our friends and families to follow our trip!

 ## 🚀 Quick development setup